FoxDavenport/GroupOsu/README.md

 Version type: 1.0.0

+You also need to recreate the table if you wish to run it when the database isn't up.
+We will try to get a 24/7 server though.
+Make sure to create the table in US East 1, which is US East (N. Virginia).
+The table should be called "RhythmGameScores".
+LevelName will be the partition key and is a string.
+Score is the sort key and is an int/number.
+You need to append another one called Name which is a string.
+Then create the table and add one item to test it.
+Afterwards make sure your AWS credentials are connected to Eclipse.

 After you click the space bar, it will take some time to load Song Selection UI.
 Please be patient!